 If a tenant requests to re-evaluate the deductions or claims damages are normal wear and tear, you may need to seek legal assistance as per the landlord tenant laws before returning any deposit owed.

-As per the security deposit law, If the tenant does not respond to the refund within the 60 days after notifying them, the tenant loses remaining portion without any liability.
+As per the security deposit law, if the tenant does not respond to the refund within the 60 days after notifying them, the tenant loses remaining portion without any liability.
+In the absence of a mailing address, under landlord tenant laws and Tennessee law, you must exert reasonable effort to find out the tenant’s new address.

 Sale of Rental Property

 In the event you sell the property, you must transfer all deposits, as per the landlord tenant laws and Tennessee law, to the incoming landlord.
-Next, you must then notify your tenant of the same in a tenant's written notice.
+Next, you must then notify your tenant of the change in a tenant's written notice.
 When giving proper written notice, you must, at the very least, let them know of the name and address of the new owner.

 Last Month’s Rent